 St. Mother Teresa, Walter Cronkite, the 9/11 Heroes, Pat Tillman, Billy Graham, and all the

-men and women who have served and who are currently serving our country.
-The list can go
+men and women who have served and who are currently serving our

 on and on of well-known people who have made a difference.
 But you do not need to be well-